dkrishnm/git_assignment/README.md

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

 It is best to create a feature branch, complete the task and then create a pull request to the main branch and open it for comments from peer reviewers.
 Once approved can merge the code to the main branch.
+This would help in maintaining a  main branch which is always production ready.